 Why do I need Traction Therapy?

-Traction is a gentle and relatively safe procedure that can create a decrease in pressure at the spinal segments due to distraction and proper positioning.
+Traction is a gentle and safe procedure that can create a decrease in pressure at the spinal segments due to distraction and proper positioning.
 This distraction can produce improved blood flow and nutrient exchange to the spinal disc.
-You will experience several cycles of stretch and relaxation, which graduates to a peak over a period of several minutes.
-During the traction session there is usually only a perceived feeling of stretching and the production of pain is generally avoided.
+You will experience several cycles of stretch and relaxation over a period of 10 to 12 minutes.
+During the traction session there is usually only a perceived feeling of stretching and the production of increased pain is avoided.

 Therapy sessions typically last less than 10-15 minutes, 3 times a week, transitioning from passive to active treatments as you respond.
 Most patients feel pain relief with as few as 6-10 treatments although more may be necessary for lasting results.
 Each patient responds differently to the treatments, so we customize your treatment plan based on individual response to the therapy.

-A complete program involving traction, spinal manipulation, high volt galvanic stimulation, and the rehabilitation of the spinal stabilization muscles are vital parts of this treatment plan.
+A complete program involving traction, spinal manipulation, high volt galvanic stimulation, high power laser therapy, and the rehabilitation of the spinal stabilization muscles are vital parts of this treatment plan.
 Our goal is to not only help heal the disc, but to also enhance muscular control and support of the lower back and/or neck.

 Regular home exercise and periodic visits to our office will help in maintaining your spinal health and reduce the probability of reoccurrence.
-Clinical results of this type of therapy have been very effective and many patients find long-term relief or effective management of their pain when they complete the entire program of treatments.
+The clinical results of this type of therapy have been very effective with many patients finding improved quality of life and long-term pain relief when they complete the entire program of care.